Flameback angelfish: Description

 The flameback angelfish has an oval, deep and laterally compressed body with a short, blunt snout and a small mouth.
 There is a long, robust spine at the angle of the preopercle with vertical margin serrated.
 To the rear of the bone below the eye there are 2 large, rear-pointing spines and a series of smaller spines on the preopercle and on the opercle.
 It has a mainly blue body with the head and dorsal region being bright, golden yellow.
 It also has a blue ring around the eyes.
 The caudal and the anal fins are dark blue marked with many black spots.
 The dorsal fin contains 14-15 spines and 15-16 soft rays while the anal fin has 3 spines and 17 soft rays.
 This species attains a maximum total length of 7.5 cm.

 Distribution

 The flameback angelfish is found in the tropical Western Atlantic Ocean.
 It occurs from the Lesser Antilles and Curaçao in the Netherlands Antilles and along the northern coast of South America from Venezuela to southern Brazil.
-It has been recorded in the easatern Atlantic at São Tomé in the Gulf of Guinea.
+It has been recorded in the eastern Atlantic at São Tomé in the Gulf of Guinea.